chilipeppr/esp32-lua-libraries/README.md

 # esp32-lua-libraries
 Lua libraries for ESP32 that I find handy.
 These are all available inside the sample code at http://chilipeppr.com/esp32 which is a web IDE for ESP32 devices.
+Some folks refer to Lua on ESP32 as NodeMCU for ESP32.

 # ESP32 Lua Websocket Library
 A websocket client for ESP32 in pure Lua.
 This library is used by many other libraries in the sample code inside the ChiliPeppr ESP32 workspace.